Wine bar Eighth & Hays believes in Homestead (and wood-fired pies)

 March 22, 2017

-Particularly extensive: the vino selection of “premium” and “high quality house wines” that took her “about a year” to finalize.
-“You don’t have to spend a ton of money to get a great bottle of wine,” she advises.
-“It just takes some research.”
-OK — this girl gets us.
-And not just on the wine front, either.
+Its premium and house wine offerings are so modestly priced, they could be mistaken for typos.
+Wantland says the selection took her “about a year” to finalize, adding, “You don’t have to spend a ton of money to get a great bottle of wine.
+It just takes some research.”
+Wait — this girl gets us.
+And not only on the wine front.

-“I think a lot of people are sick of the same old chains,” says Wantland.
-“They want something new, fresh, locally owned.
-And Eighth Avenue is starting to become just that.”
+“[The area’s residents] want something new, fresh, locally owned,” she says.
+“And Eighth Avenue is starting to become just that.”

 If a rising restaurant landscape is any indication, Homestead looks to be morphing into more of a destination than a wrong turn.
 This side of the Monongahela may never be as family-oriented as Highland Park, or as millennial-driven as the South Side.
 It does not offer Shadyside’s walkability, Regent Square’s greenery, or Mount Washington’s photo opps.
 But Homestead has always done things its own way — and that’s exactly what we love about it.